Did you grow up in a home where dogs were always kept outside? Now, maybe you realize that’s not in the best interest of every dog.

 If you live in a cool climate, an Elkhound might prefer to stay outside all day.
 They also don’t have clingy personalities, so they’ll tolerate being left alone all day.

-If you’re looking for a dog who will protect your property from outside, the Rottweiler is an excellent choice.
+If you’re looking for a dog who will protect your property from the outside, the Rottweiler is an excellent choice.

 With the right training, they can be friendly to your family but protective and wary about strangers.
 Rottweilers can be kept outside, but they need positive attention from their family to avoid becoming aggressive with everybody.